-- Increase Revenue and keep the expenses constant or comparatively lower.
+- Increase revenue and keep the expenses constant or comparatively lower.

-- Increase Revenue and decrease expenses.
+- Increase revenue and decrease expenses.

-- Reduce Taxes.
+- Reduce taxes.

-Now if we observe these 4 points properly, we’ll notice that all these points involve complete business roadmap which means we can alter any part of the business roadmap to get the required results.
+Now if we observe these 4 points properly, we’ll notice that all these points involve a complete business roadmap which means we can alter any part of the business roadmap to get the required results.
 But yeah, alterations should be made carefully as it may lead to negative results also.

 So to ease the whole situation, I am sharing 12 actionable steps that you can apply to your business and can easily increase your profits:

 I know, if you increase the selling price, there is a great probability that the sales will go down.
 So while increasing the price do your necessary research.
 First, get an idea of how tough is the competition between you and your competitors.
 Second, do you even have some scope of price increment?
-Also, make an analysis of how much sales drop you can bear to sustain same profits.
+Also, make an analysis of how much sales drop you can bear to sustain the same profits.